TryGhost/Ghost/.github/CONTRIBUTING.md

 Before making a suggestion, here are a few handy tips on what to consider:

-1. Visit the [Roadmap](https://github.com/TryGhost/Ghost/wiki/Roadmap), [wishlist](http://ideas.ghost.org) & search to see if the feature has already been requested
+1. Visit the [Roadmap](https://trello.com/b/EceUgtCL/ghost-roadmap), [wishlist](http://ideas.ghost.org) & search to see if the feature has already been requested

-2. Check out [What makes it into Ghost core?](https://github.com/TryGhost/Ghost/wiki/What-makes-it-into-Ghost-core%3F) - this explains the guidelines for what fits into the scope and aims of the project

-3. Have a quick think about whether your feature is for the admin UI, the blog output, themes or apps - or does it affect multiple areas?
+2. Have a quick think about whether your feature is for the admin UI, the blog output, themes or apps - or does it affect multiple areas?
 This can help when describing your idea.

-4. Remember, it's up to *you* to make a strong case to convince the project's leaders of the merits of a new feature.
+3. Remember, it's up to *you* to make a strong case to convince the project's leaders of the merits of a new feature.
 Please provide as much detail and context as possible, this means explaining the use case and why it is likely to be common.
 The strongest vote in favour of any feature request is hands-down, un-debatable traction on our user [wishlist](http://ideas.ghost.org).